afrozk05/afroz-kazi-java-test/store-application/README.md

 7. Code Coverage
    Go to project directory from command line interface and type mvn clean test.
 Report will be generated in target/site/jacoco/index.html

+8. Generate Test Report
+   Post running "mvn clean test" , test reports can be found in target/surefire-reports directory of the project.

+9. Project execution output:
+   If the input is isEmployee=true and Products are 1 Laptop priced at 1000 dollars and 2 apples priced at 50 dollars, output will be 745.0
+   Step by Step Evaluation:
+  i) First total amount of non grocery item will be calculated (1000*1=1000) and percentage will
+     be applied according to isEmployee=true ie 30 percent which evaluates to 300.
+     Then at totalBillAmount{(1000*1) + (50*2)}=1100 , for per 100 dollar 5 dollar discount will
+     be given ie (1100/100)*5=55 .
+  ii) Total discount= percentage discount + bulkDiscount =355 iii) Total payable amount = totalBillAmount - total discount= 1100 - 355 = 745